Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Methodology

 \subsubsection{\textbf{Extraction}}

-The extraction of traffic signs is realized by a designed extraction detector.
-The extraction detector first obtains the coordinates of the traffic signs in the mask image $\mathcal{I}_m^i$ using the contour detection algorithm ~\cite{suzuki1985topological}.
+After segmentation, a custom extraction detector isolates the traffic signs.
+The extraction detector first obtains the coordinates of the traffic signs in the mask image $\mathcal{I}_m^i$ using a contour detection algorithm ~\cite{suzuki1985topological}.
 Then, the extraction detector uses the original road image $\mathcal{I}_o^i$ and the coordinates of the traffic signs to extract the image $\mathcal{I}_r^N$ that contains only the real traffic signs. $\mathcal{I}_r^N$ removes other objects and backgrounds in the original road image.
-The extraction detector finally retrieves the traffic sign image $\mathcal{I}^i$ from $\mathcal{I}_r^N$ using the corresponding coordinates of the traffic signs. $\mathcal{I}^i\in \mathbb{R}^{\mathcal{H} \times \mathcal{W} \times 3}$ represents the final extracted traffic sign image.
-Note that while $\mathcal{I}^i$ can also be obtained directly from the original road image $\mathcal{I}_o^i$ via the coordinates, the extracted traffic sign image contains unnecessary backgrounds.
-In contrast, the designed extraction detector can remove the backgrounds and avoid potential interference for subsequent recognition.
+The extraction detector finally retrieves the traffic sign image $\mathcal{I}^i$ from $\mathcal{I}_r^N$ using the corresponding coordinates of the traffic signs.
+Here, $\mathcal{I}^i\in \mathbb{R}^{\mathcal{H} \times \mathcal{W} \times 3}$ represents the final extracted traffic sign image.
+Note that although $\mathcal{I}^i$ can also be obtained directly from the original road image $\mathcal{I}_o^i$ via the coordinates, the extracted traffic sign image contains unnecessary backgrounds.
+In contrast, the extraction detector removes backgrounds and avoids potential interference for subsequent recognition.